RSS

 Domain Name System Security Extensions

-For security of DNS deployment of Domain Name System Security Extensions (DNSSEC) is planned.
-However DNSSEC cannot render counteraction to DDoS attacks and in itself can be the cause of the amplification-attacks.
+Domain Name System Security Extensions (DNSSEC) are planned for DNS security.
+However, DNSSEC cannot resist DDoS attacks and can itself be the cause of amplification attacks.

-• An attack on crucial infrastructure is conducted – the DNS server is an important element of infrastructure.
-It means that if work of DNS service of the organization is broken, all its Internet traffic is disconnected.
-At higher level if to put out of action root DNS servers – all Internet will cease to function (that the Anonymous group in Transaction Blackout tried to perform).
+• Critical infrastructure is under attack - the DNS server is an important part of the infrastructure.
+This means that if the DNS service of the organization is disrupted, all its Internet traffic is disabled.
+At a higher level, if the root DNS servers are disabled, the entire Internet will cease to function (which the Anonymous group tried to implement in Operation Blackout).

-• The asymmetric nature of the attack – asymmetric gain allows attacks to DNS to cause failure in service, using limited resources and small traffic.
+• Asymmetric attack - Asymmetric amplification allows DNS attacks to cause denial of service using limited resources and little traffic.

-• Preserving of anonymity – the DNS protocol which is not using information on a status allows malefactors to change their IP address of a source and it is easy to mask.
-Using a reflection method, the malefactor does not even send traffic directly to subject to the attack.
-In today's conditions, after a large number of arrests of hackers and members of the group of Anonymous, preserving of anonymity is important advantage.
+• Anonymity - DNS protocol that does not use status information allows attackers to change their source IP address and easily disguise themselves.
+Using the reflection method, the attacker does not even send traffic directly to the target of the attack.
+In today's environment, after a large number of arrests of hackers and members of the Anonymous group, maintaining anonymity is an important advantage.